INTERMAGNET/intermagnet.github.io/contacts.md

 ## Operations Committee

 The Operations Committee advises [the Executive Council](#executive-council) on the technical issues that arise within INTERMAGNET.
 This includes matters relating to instrumentation, data processing and communications.
-The Committee is also responsible for establishing and maintaining standards and formats for the global exchange of data under the INTERMAGNET programme, for designing and publishing [the INTERMAGNET Technical Manual](/docs/Technical-Manual/technical_manual.pdf) and producing [annual DOI data sets](/data_conditions.md) and [CD/DVD data](http://www.intermagnet.org/data-donnee/cdrom/cddata-eng.php).
+The Committee is also responsible for establishing and maintaining standards and formats for the global exchange of data under the INTERMAGNET programme, for designing and publishing [the INTERMAGNET Technical Manual](/docs/Technical-Manual/technical_manual.pdf) and producing [annual DOI data sets](/data_conditions.md).

 | Name |  Email | Telephone | Country |
 |------|--------|-----------|---------|